Analysis of Classifier-Free Guidance Weight Schedulers: Dynamic Guidance: Heuristic Schedulers

 \subsection{Class-conditional image generation with heuristic schedulers}

-\paragraph{Heuristic Schedulers Analysis.} We first study the 6 previously defined heuristic schedulers \(\omega(t)\) on the CIFAR-10 dataset: a 60,000 images dataset with a resolution of $32 \times 32$ pixels, distributed across $10$ classes.
-Our first analysis relies on the original DDPM method~\cite{ho2020denoising} denoising on pixel space, and CFG~\cite{ho2022classifier} for class-conditional synthesis.
-To assess the performance, we use the Frechet Inception Distance (FID) and Inception Score (IS) metrics, computed over $50,000$ inferences conducted through a 50-step DDIM~\cite{song2020denoising}.
+\textbf{Heuristic Schedulers Analysis.} We first study the 6 previously defined heuristic schedulers \(\omega(t)\) on the CIFAR-10-DDPM setting for class-conditional synthesis same as in the Section~\ref{sec:observation}.
+To assess the performance, we use the Frechet Inception Distance (FID) and Inception Score (IS) metrics, over $50,000$ inference from 50-step DDIM~\citep{song2020denoising}.
 In this experiment, we evaluate the impact of a range of different guidance total weight: \(\left[1.1, 1.15, 1.2, 1.25, 1.3, 1.35\right]\), to study its influence over the image quality vs class adherence trade-off.
-We show the results in Figure~\ref{fig:cifar10 heuristic ablation}, middle panel.
-We observe that both increasing schedulers (linear and cosine) significantly improve over the static baseline, whereas decreasing schedulers (invlinear and sine) are significantly worse than the static.
+We show the results in Figure~\ref{fig:cifar10 heuristic ablation}, right panel and observe that both increasing schedulers (linear and cosine) significantly improve over the static baseline, whereas decreasing schedulers (invlinear and sine) are significantly worse than the static.
 The V-shape and \textLambda-shape schedulers perform respectively better and worse than the static baseline, but only marginally.

-\paragraph{Negative Perturbation Analysis.} Here, we use the same CIFAR-10-DDPM setup as above and investigate the importance of guidance at different timestep intervals.
-We use static guidance with a scale $\omega=1.15$ and independently set the guidance to zero within different intervals of $50$ timesteps (20 intervals in total across all timesteps).
-We compute the FID for each of the resulting piece-wise zero-ed schedulers and show the results in Figure~\ref{fig:ablation negative pertubation}.
-We observe that zero-ing the guidance at earlier stages of denoising improves the FID, whereas zero-ing the guidance at the later stage significantly degrades it.
-This observation is in line with the results of the previous section where monotonically increasing schedulers were performing the best and comforts the choice of increasing schedulers.

-\paragraph{Preliminary Conclusion.} Both previous analyses point to the same conclusion: \textbf{monotonically increasing guidance schedulers} achieve improved performances, revealing that the limitation of static CFG primarily comes from overshooting the guidance in the initial stages of the process.
-In the remainder of this work, we only consider monotonically increasing schedulers, as we consider these findings sufficient to avoid examining all other schedulers on other tasks.
+\textbf{Preliminary Conclusion.} Combining with the observation from Section~\ref{sec:observation} that removing the beginning stage improves the performance, they point to the same conclusion: \textbf{monotonically increasing guidance schedulers} achieve improved performances, revealing that the static CFG primarily may overshoot the guidance in the initial stages.
+In the remainder of this work, we only consider monotonically increasing schedulers, as we consider these findings sufficient to avoid examining all other schedulers on other tasks. (more details in Appx. and Figure~\ref{fig:all modes} shows a qualitative results in SDXL)